10 Tips to Support People With Vision Loss & Dementia

 It is especially challenging for someone with dementia to experience normal vision decline or more serious issues.
 Routine activities and communication can become extremely difficult.

-A person’s environment becomes frustrating and their daily life a nightmare when their brain is unable to process what they see.
+A person’s environment becomes frustrating, and their daily life becomes a nightmare when their brain is unable to process what they see.
 Low vision challenges are also stressful for the loved ones of someone with dementia.

 The combination of dementia and vision loss leads to: